 Set-up a Live Trap to Catch the Moles

-Setting a trap is the most common and reliable way to control the moles in your yard.
+Using a Mole trap is the most common and reliable way to control the moles in your yard.
 You should place the trap in early spring when tunnels are first noticed.
 Before setting a trap, make it sure that which tunnels are active.
 You can place trap with bait near the tunnels or the place where you notice mole’s activities.
 If you do not want to kill moles you can set a live trap to remove them from your garden.
 Once you have a mole in your live trap you can release him far away from your side.

 Eliminate Grubs from your Garden